Here's where you can get tested for COVID-19 in Ottawa and eastern Ontario today

 Here is a look at the hours of operation for the COVID-19 testing centres in Ottawa today:

-- COVID-19 Drive-Thru Assessment Centre on Coventry Road: 11 a.m. to 7 p.m.
-You must book an appointment for the drive-thru testing facility.

-COVID-19 testing available at 13 pharmacies across Ottawa (You must book an appointment)
+COVID-19 testing available for certain asymptomatic individuals at 13 pharmacies across Ottawa (You must book an appointment).

 Shoppers Drug Mart